 The contemporary period of Brazilian Jiu-jitsu martial arts began in 1914 in Brazil.
-However, it took many years and many martial artists’ passion and commitment to developing this unique fighting sport.
+However, it took many years and many martial artists’ passion and commitment in developing this unique fighting sport.
 Since then, an explosion of BJJ academies has arisen all over the world.
 You’re undoubtedly asking, what are the best Brazilian jiu-jitsu schools these days?

 Since its origin, Brazilian Jiu-Jitsu has steadily gained popularity worldwide, with particular growth in popularity in the United States of America.
 As a result, BJJ is becoming more and more popular among everyday people, athletes, and celebrities daily.